 For lesbian and single women, in vitro fertilization (IVF) with surrogacy using donor sperm provides the definitive and captivating chance for building a family.

-How Do We Select A Suitable Sperm Donor?
+How Do I Select A Suitable Sperm Donor?

 Information on donors may include childhood photos, medical and personal profiles, audio interviews, staff impressions, and donor essays.
 Profiles will give you an animated assessment about the donor, his likes, dislikes, hobbies, and will provide comprehensive backgrounds on medical and genetic family information.

-Our extensive amount of sperm donors are between 18 and 32 years of age in order to minimize genetic abnormalities.
-Most of our donors are either currently involved with, or have finished their university or masters degree at the time of their participation in our program.
+The extensive amount of sperm donors are between 18 and 32 years of age in order to minimize genetic abnormalities.

 Sperm Donation with Surrogacy Process